Not Accepting Guests

 I am looking for great people, strong vibrant communities, a sense of connection, to find out more about the world, different ways of living, and to learn more about myself.

 I am a former youth in government care, was homeless in the downtown eastside in Vancouver for 5 years and was also homeless throughout BC, in Calgary and in Winnepeg.
 To this day, I have no addictions issues, no drugs, no alcohol, no nicotine, no marijuana and no caffeine ever.
-I am very passionate about social and political justice, specifically the issues of poverty, homelessness, migration and immigration (having been an illegal immigrant in Israel), and the arts and social change.
+I am very passionate about social and political justice, specifically the issues of poverty, homelessness, migration and immigration (having been a migrant in Israel), and the arts and social change.

 That the ones who are the hardest to love are the ones that need it the most, and that knowledge is not wisdom, wisdom is doing it.
 People, passion, health, and community are what matter the most.
 Places don't mean much unless you have someone to share the experiences with, to fill our lives with people, community, passion, positive energy, and connection.